middle-ages/react-compinators/README.md

 so the debug experience of the `<YellowLabel>` should similar, except it will appear under the name `<Yellow(Label)>`.

-These types of functions can be helpful in all kinds of situations:
+I have found these functions helpful in all kinds of situations:

 1. [Cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
-   For example adding authentication guards to components from different parts of an application.
+   - For example when different parts of an application require functionality such as:
+     1. Authentication guards.
+     2. Memoizing component props in local storage so they are not lost on browser refresh.
+     3. Logging
+   - And you would rather not change the source code of components involved.
 2. When _more components but fewer props_ is preferable to _fewer components but more props_.
-For example, when writing components for a design system driven library, it is common to create a highly configurable component, for example a `<Button>`, and then derive various _variants_ from it, for example: `<PrimaryButton>` or `<SecondaryButton>`.
+     - For example, when writing components for a design system driven library, it is common to create a highly configurable component, for example a `<Button>`, and then derive various _variants_ from it, for example:
+      `<PrimaryButton>` or `<SecondaryButton>`.
+       - These variants are often just different combinations of values for the props of the `<Button>`.
-   Functions like `withVariants` reduce boilerplate and clarifies intent for such tasks.
+       - Functions like `withVariants` reduce boilerplate and clarify intent for such tasks.
+     - Describing changes to components as _plain old data_ lets you manipulate definitions in various ways, for example to customize a _color_, or to add a debug panel overlay to all `children` of a component.
 3. The functions here are all well known higher-order functions, for example `curry`, that have been specialized for React components.
-This helps you take pieces of components out of JSX and into your regular functional programming pipelines.
+   - This helps you take pieces of components out of JSX and into your regular functional programming pipelines.
 When a simple function would suffice, these combinators help your stay in a single “world”, and leave the JSX handing the pure UI concerns.
-   Just like a `curry` combinator for _functions_ is useful enough to deserve its own name, even though you could manually curry any function, so too for `assumeProps`.
+   - Just like a `curry` combinator for _functions_ is useful enough to deserve its own name, even though you could manually curry any function, so too for `assumeProps`.

 ## The Combinators